-- Having medical staff, a member of the treatment court team (e.g., a clinical case manager or probation officer), or another approved individual such as a trustworthy family member observe medication ingestion - Conducting random pill counts to ensure that participants are not taking more than the prescribed dose - Using medication event monitoring devices that record when and how many pills were removed from the medication vial - Monitoring urine or other test specimens for the expected presence of a medication or its metabolites - Using abuse-deterrence formulations if available and medically indicated, such as soluble sublingual films, liquid medication doses, or long-acting injections - Reviewing prescription drug monitoring program reports to ensure that participants are not obtaining unreported prescriptions for controlled medications from other providers - Observing medication ingestion using facial recognition, smartphone, or other technology proximal, distal, or managed nature of the infractions.
+- Having medical staff, a member of the treatment court team (e.g., a clinical case manager or probation officer), or another approved individual such as a trustworthy family member observe medication ingestion - Conducting random pill counts to ensure that participants are not taking more than the prescribed dose - Using medication event monitoring devices that record when and how many pills were removed from the medication vial

+- Monitoring urine or other test specimens for the expected presence of a medication or its metabolites - Using abuse-deterrence formulations if available and medically indicated, such as soluble sublingual films, liquid medication doses, or long-acting injections - Reviewing prescription drug monitoring program reports to ensure that participants are not obtaining unreported prescriptions for controlled medications from other providers - Observing medication ingestion using facial recognition, smartphone, or other technology

+Pursuant to best practices, staff should administer service adjustments or sanctions for the nonprescribed use of prescription medications in accordance with the proximal, distal, or managed nature of the infractions.
 If nonprescribed use is compulsive or motivated by an effort to self-medicate withdrawal symptoms, cravings, or other negative symptoms, staff should alert the prescribing practitioner and deliver services as needed to help the person achieve clinical stability.
 Sanctions should be imposed if nonprescribed use reflects a proximal or willful infraction, such as ingesting more than the prescribed dosage to achieve an intoxicating effect, combining the medication with an illicit substance to achieve an intoxicating effect, providing the medication to another person, or obtaining a prescription for another controlled medication without notifying staff.
 Importantly, sanctions should not include discontinuing the medication unless discontinuation is ordered by a qualified medical practitioner.
-Discontinuing a medication regimen can pose serious health risks if the practice is not performed cautiously and in accordance with medical standards of care (NASEM, 2019; Office of the Surgeon General, 2018).
+Discontinuing a medication regimen can pose serious health risks if the $practice\ is\ not\ performed\ cautiously\ and\ in\ accordance$ with medical standards of care (NASEM, 2019; Office of the Surgeon General, 2018).